Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 - This season, the Monarchs won ATS in their only game as a favorite of 9.5 points or more.

-- Old Dominion's games this year have hit the over on four of 11 set point totals (36.4%).
+- Old Dominion's games this year have gone over the total in four out of 11 opportunities (36.4%).

-- Old Dominion is 3-0 against the spread and 2-1 overall this season when the team records more than 32.0 points.
+- When Old Dominion records more than 32.0 points, it is 3-0 against the spread and 2-1 overall.

-- In games that Old Dominion picks up more than 467.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- Old Dominion is 2-0 against the spread and 2-0 overall when the team piles up over 467.4 yards.

-- The Monarchs have turned the ball over seven more times (19 total) than the 49ers have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.